OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-41.md

 eighty men came from Shechem, Shiloh, and Samaria with their beards shaved, clothes torn, and bodies gashed, bringing grain offerings and incense to the house of the Lord.

 ## Jeremiah 41:6
-Ishmael son of Nethaniah went out from Mizpah to meet them, weeping as he went.
-When he met them, he said, “Come to Gedaliah son of Ahikam.”
+Ishmael son of Nethaniah departed from Mizpah to meet them, weeping as he approached.
+Upon meeting them, he said, “Come to Gedaliah son of Ahikam.”

 ## Jeremiah 41:7
 As soon as they entered the city, Ishmael son of Nethaniah and the men with him slaughtered them and threw them into a cistern.